Pet insurance existing customers

 How do excesses change as pets get older?

-We will always give you 12 months’ notice and let you know once any changes apply.
+We’ll always give you 12 months’ notice before any changes take effect and let you know once they apply.

 Please note: